 Research analysts & interns

-This is where you'll find information about starting your career at Motu Research, as a research analyst or intern.
-On separate pages you will find information about job vacancies at Motu (including for visiting researchers) and our scholarships.
+This is where you'll find information about starting your career at Motu Research as a research analyst or intern.
+Separate pages contain information about job vacancies at Motu (including for visiting researchers) and our scholarships.

-Applications for research analysts (for a 2023 start) and intern positions (for summer 2022/23) are now closed.
+Applications for research analysts and interns (for a 2025 start) are now OPEN.

 Research analyst positions